If you don’t spend the resources necessary to develop your employees, your business will suffer and possibly even fail.

-- Does the vendor have compelling testimonials or reviews from similar customers?
+- Does the vendor have compelling reviews from similar customers?

 - Will the system be user-friendly for both the administrators and learners?

-Remember that a significant software purchase like a LMS affects people across the company.
-You’ll want to get buy-in from IT, administrators, and learners (your employees or students).
+Remember that a significant software purchase like an LMS affects people across the company.
+You’ll want to get feedback from IT, administrators and learners (your employees or students).
 Since these are three completely different audiences with different goals, be prepared to answer different types of questions for each group.

 IT professionals are most often interested in the technical requirements for integration and the support required to maintain the system.
 You can ask these questions to evaluate the technical feasibility of the learning management program:

-- How does this program integrate with our existing processes and software?
+- How does this program integrate with our existing processes?

 - What are the technical requirements for support and maintenance?

 - Will the LMS be cloud-based or on-premise?
 What are the pros and cons of each strategy for our business?